caprasilana/canvas-rectangle-node/README.md

 1. Select **Import to new flow**
 1. Click **Import**

+To execute the flow node-red-dashboard is required in your palette
 ### 4. Deploy the Node-RED flow

 From the Node-RED editor, do the following: